 - Human Relations

-Stories about Social Studies
+Stories from Social Studies classes

 Academic Decathlon (aka AcaDeca) classes toured Sheldon Memorial Art Gallery as part of their year long study of the 1960s.